micro-community/development/wishlist.md

 ## The List

 - developers.micro.mu - a portal for interactive tutorials and learning
 - `micro env clone [env-from] [env-to]` - I want to be able to deploy my local app with one command to an other env.
-Env setup must be similarly simmple 1 command solution (`micro env create`)
+Env setup must be similarly simple 1 command solution (`micro env create`)